 Habanero flowers are usually a whitish green, and are arranged in bunches of two or more along the stem.
 The fruit usually have an annular constriction located between the peduncle (the fruit stalk) and the calyx (the small, leafy structures between the peduncle and fruit).
 The plants tend to be slow growers, needing a long, hot season to produce fruit.

-• Called locoto or rocoto in South America, C. pubescens is recognised by its hairy leaves and dark purple seeds and flowers.
-The fruit are hot, thick-fleshed and either round or pear-shaped.
+• C. pubescens, called locoto or rocoto in South America, is recognised by its hairy leaves, purple flowers and dark purple seeds that look black.
+The fruit are hot, thick-fleshed and either round, oval or pear-shaped.

-• The last, but certainly not the least, of the domesticated species is C. frutescens.
+• C. frutescens is the last, but certainly not the least, of the domesticated species.
 Developing from greenish flowers borne singly (or sometimes in pairs), the fruit tend to be hot and quite small.
-The species’ claim to fame lies with the Tabasco variety, the main ingredient in the famous hot sauce from Louisiana.
+The species’ claim to fame lies with the Tabasco variety, the main ingredient in the famous hot sauce from Louisiana, USA.

 The majority of peppers varieties have stems and leaves that are coloured in the ubiquitous green of the plant kingdom.
 However, not all are created alike, and ornamental chillies – grown for looks as well as for heat – often have stems that are some shade of purple, ranging from a light touch-up to a dark coating of what looks like black paint.
 Like the stems the leaves can also display varying grades of purple, and in particularly showy varieties, they can be variegated white, green and purple.
 Fruit colour, too, is a variable trait that differs according to both variety and stage of ripeness.